 Chapter 4.
 Interpreting settings in the Spanish Civil War

 Chapter 5.
 The thousand and one interpreters of the Spanish Civil War: Biographical notes

 Chapter 6.
 Afterword

-Jesús Baigorri-Jalón is Professor Emeritus at the Department of Translation and Interpretation, University of Salamanca.
-Master’s in History (1975) and PhD in Translation and Interpretation (1998), University of Salamanca.
-Former staff translator and interpreter at the UN Headquarters in New York (1989-1999).
-Founding member of the Alfaqueque Research Group.
+Jesús Baigorri-Jalón is Associate Professor Emeritus at the Department of Translation and Interpretation, University of Salamanca.
+He has a Master’s in History (1975) and a PhD in Translation and Interpretation (1998), University of Salamanca.
+He is a former staff translator and interpreter at the UN Headquarters in New York (1989–99) and a founding member of the Alfaqueque Research Group.

 Translator Holly Mikkelson is Professor Emerita in the Graduate School of Translation, Interpretation and Language Education, Middlebury Institute of International Studies at Monterey; certified translator and court interpreter; author of the ACEBO training manuals for court and medical interpreters; published translator, author and editor.